Takashiidobe/notes/src/books/game-programming-patterns/spatial-partition.md

 ### Entering the field of battle

-Next, we\'ll want to make sure that new units are placed in the grid on
+Next, we'll want to make sure that new units are placed in the grid on
 construction:

 ```cpp